FireDynamics/ARTSS/CODING_GUIDELINES.md

     `final commit: Issue 15 Coding Guidelines (#113) [description of changes...]`

   - Linking to issue.
 Either link PR to the issue manually or use the phrase "should close #XY" int the description for automatic linking.
+  - Conclude changes to the PR with a comment summarising the changes to the PR before requesting a review.
+This is to help the reviewer understand what changes should be part of the PR and also to identify code that may have been added incorrectly.
+Imagine that you want to avoid having to guess what the other person was trying to achieve with these changes when reviewing someone else's code.
+This should also be the text that is added as a merge commit message.

 ## Formatting
 #### Parenthesis: